-- The subrecipient completes the approved SOW and requests closeout to commence. - All project expenses related to the approved budget have been paid on the project by PRDOH/COR3. - When PRDOH and COR3 have certified that all approved project SOW has been completed and no future work will take place. - Any responsibilities detailed in an Interagency or Subrecipient Agreement or other binding agreements with PRDOH/COR3, including agreements the subrecipient has with FEMA, have been fulfilled. - All monitoring or audit findings have been cleared, whether with HUD or FEMA. - A final inspection has occurred. - Meeting of all necessary EHP, studies, permits, endorsements, and consultations have been accomplished/completed.
+- The subrecipient completes the approved SOW and requests closeout to commence. - All project expenses related to the approved budget have been paid on the project by PRDOH/COR3. - PRDOH and COR3 have certified that all approved project SOW has been completed and no future work will take place. - Any responsibilities detailed in an Interagency or Subrecipient Agreement or other binding agreements with PRDOH/COR3, including agreements the subrecipient has with FEMA, have been fulfilled. - All monitoring or audit findings, whether with HUD or FEMA, have been satisfactorily cleared. - A final inspection has been conducted. - All necessary EHP, studies, permits, endorsements, and consultations have been accomplished/completed.